P4nd4233/personal--blogg/lxd-wordpress.md

 * * *
 ### Lets configure Apache for WordPress

-> We can attach a volume to the container's `/var/www/html` because, if something goes wrong and we have to delete the container, the WordPress installation will stay intact.
+> We can attach a volume to the container's `/var/www/html` directory, because if something goes wrong and we have to delete the container, the WordPress installation will stay intact.
 In my case I will not do that, but it is a good practice.

 ```
 apt-get install wget unzip -y